 The Crucible by Arthur Miller

-The Crucible is one of the first novels about the Salem Witch Trials that I read.
+The Crucible is one of the first novels about the Salem Witch Trials that we read in high school.
 The play follows the life of Abigail Williams, a Puritan girl who lives in Salem in 1692.

 Conversion by Katherine Howe

 P.S.
-Technically Conversion is not a 100% Salem book–but the school is down the road in Danvers, MA.
-It’s 15 minutes away…cut me some slack…it’s also home to the start of the Salem witch hysteria.
-Read More About Conversion→
+Technically Conversion is not a 100% Salem book – but the school is down the road in Danvers, MA – where the Salem witch hysteria also started.

 Wicked Girls: A Novel of the Salem Witch Trials By Stephanie Hemphill

 Hemphill is a coveted Printz Honor winner.
-Wicked Girls is a book about the Salem Witch Trials that follows Ann Putnam, Mercy Lewis, and Margaret Walcott–all of whom live in Salem, MA in 1692.
+Wicked Girls is a book about the Salem Witch Trials that follows Ann Putnam, Mercy Lewis, and Margaret Walcott — all of whom reside in Salem, MA in 1692.

 Witch Child by Celia Rees

-Another book set in Salem during the Witch Trials perfect for teens is Witch Child.
+Another book set in Salem, MA during the Witch Trials perfect for teens includes Witch Child.

 Religious intolerance meets witchcraft with a flair for the supernatural is what Kirkus and Horn Magazine deem an outstanding Salem Witch Trials novel.